The Real Cost of Major Storms For Utility Companies

 The wildfire killed two people, destroyed 475 homes, and scorched 70,000 acres in the tinder-dry Sierra Nevada foothills in September.
 Homeowners and their attorneys asked whether San Francisco-based Pacific Gas & Electric Co. did enough to clear dry trees flanking its power lines.

 Barry Anderson, a PG&E vice president, acknowledged in mid-September that the fire could have originated when a pine tree “may have contacted a PG&E line in the vicinity of the ignition point.”

 More than 50 victims have sued PG&E and its tree-trimming contractors for property damage, and one recently filed suit also blames the companies for the death of an 82-year-old man in the town of Mountain Ranch, California, claiming the companies “showed a conscious disregard for human life.”

 The Rising Cost of Wildfires

 PG&E spokesman Joe Molica said the company had spent $260 million to prepare for extreme weather and drought.
 This year alone, he noted PG&E hired 350 arborists and 19 foresters to inspect and remove dead trees and brush near the utility’s 134,000 miles of lines, bought cameras for fire lookout towers, and funded rural fire-safe councils.

 State fire officials are still investigating the cause of the blaze.
 Inspectors claimed it was the second-most devastating fire in a drought year.
 With more than 6,000 wildfires, it is about one-third more than the recent national average.

 Nationally, fragmented data collection makes it difficult to gauge whether utilities have adequately hardened their systems against more extreme weather.
 Many companies are not required to provide regulators with data about how often outages occur or how long they last.

 Utility Companies and Climate Change

-AP essentially adopted the methodology used by independent research organization Climate Central to chart the number of weather-related outages.
+AP largely adopted the methodology used by independent research organization Climate Central to chart the number of weather-related outages.
 Climate Central’s previous study, spanning 2003 to 2012, found weather-related outages were becoming much more frequent.